hershsam/CloQk-Synchronization/README.md

 $E_1$ and $E_0$ are the energy levels of the $\ket{1}$ and $\ket{0}$ states.

-This program implements time evolution as a rotation around the Z basis.
+This program uses rotation operators to simulate time evolution.

 Bob obtains $\ket{1}$ with probability